Openbank-Java-Bootcamp/bookhub-server/README.md

-PATCH | /api//bookuser/status/{id} | modify the status of a book (staus as body request) PATCH | /api/books/pages/{id} | modify the number of pages read of a book (pages as body request) GET | /api/bookuser/{id} | get an userbook  of an specific user based on the book id POST | /api//ratings/{bookId} | creation of a new review GET | /api//ratings | get all the reviews of a book PATCH | /api/rating/{id} | edit comment and points of a review (comment and points as body request) DELETE | /api/ratings/{id} | deletation of a review
+PATCH | /api//bookuser/status/{id} | modify the status of a book (staus as body request) PATCH | /api/books/pages/{id} | modify the number of pages read of a book (pages as body request) GET | /api/bookuser/{id} | get an userbook  of an specific user based on the book id POST | /api/ratings/{bookId} | creation of a new review GET | /api/ratings | get all the reviews of a book PATCH | /api/rating/{id} | edit comment and points of a review (comment and points as body request) DELETE | /api/ratings/{id} | deletation of a review POST | /auth/singup|save an user
+GET | /auth/verify | verify user credetials

 ## Future Work
 In a future we will improve the code quality.